daniestevez/pluto-firmware-modifications/README.md

 dtc -O dts ../pluto.frm | ../extract_data_dts.py /dev/stdin
 ```

-This will extract and the data files inside the FIT image.
+This will extract the data files inside the FIT image.
 The filenames of the
 extracted files are chosen according to the `description` field in the
-corresponding node of the tree.
+corresponding node of the FDT tree.
 The files need to be renamed according to the
 filenames expected by the
 [`pluto.its`](https://github.com/analogdevicesinc/plutosdr-fw/blob/master/scripts/pluto.its)
 file.